 Cons: Colorway might be too flashy for some

 Aku is not a brand that we’ve had a ton of prior experience with, but its Rocket Mid GTX is a boot we quickly fell in love with.
-Not only is this boot one of the lightest we tested, it also had a pleasing fit right out the gate.
+Not only is this boot one of the lightest we tested, but it also had a pleasing fit right out of the gate.

 And despite all that lightweight comfort, the boot is solidly waterproof with a GORE-TEX lining.
 We submerged these boots right up to the top of the laces, and our socks still came out dry.
 It was also the only model in this test with the quick-pull speed lace system that ended up holding tight, even on long hikes.